AndresNamm/study/statistics/confidence_intervals/hypothesis_testing.md

 https://www.coursera.org/learn/stanford-statistics/lecture/nQB9A/the-two-Tsample-z-test

 + Often you need to compare 2 samples with each other.
-E.g. take samples from 2 distributions
+E.g. take samples from 2 distributions.
+Here you need to calculate the difference

 ![image](https://user-images.githubusercontent.com/21141607/171132178-d7912a9f-e8bf-4a44-aeec-558c281fdabf.png)